Michigan vs. Rutgers NCAA Football Odds, Plays and Insights | September 25, 2021

 - The Wolverines covered the spread in their only game when favored by 20.5 points or more.

-- Michigan's games this year have gone over the total in one out of three opportunities (33.3%).
+- Michigan's games this year have gone over the point total one time in three opportunities (33.3%).

-- Michigan is 3-0 against the spread and 3-0 overall when the team totals more than 260.7 yards.
+- Michigan is 3-0 against the spread and 3-0 overall when the team churns out more than 260.7 yards.

 - This year, the Wolverines have zero turnovers, eight fewer than the Scarlet Knights have takeaways (8).